 3. Astro-modified DSLRs or mirrorless cameras

-There is also a further category of DSLR/mirrorless camera, which is one that have been specifically modified for astrophotography – and for photographing deep sky objects in particular.
+There is also a further category of DSLR/mirrorless camera, which is one that has been specifically modified for astrophotography – and for photographing deep sky objects in particular.

-Essentially, the sensors in regular cameras are not ideal for capturing the light emitted by nebulae and galaxies.
+Essentially, the sensors in regular cameras are not ideal for capturing the light emitted by nebulae and galaxies as they filter out a certain color.

 What can be done is that the sensor can be altered to improve performance in this area.
-You can manually do this to the sensor of a regular DSLR/mirrorless (either by yourself or by paying a professional), or you can buy pre-modified ones.
+You can manually do this to the sensor of a regular DSLR/mirrorless camera (either by yourself – which carries a fairly significant risk – or by paying a professional), or you can buy pre-modified ones.

-The downside of doing this is that the camera will not perform as well when used for regular photography.
+In addition, you should know that that the camera will not perform as well when used for regular photography after the modification.
 Therefore in getting an astro-modified camera you are getting it solely for use in astrophotography.

 The Canon EOS Ra has these astro modifications in-built and is the first specialist mirrorless astrophotography camera.
-It was newly released at the end of 2019 and is the only specialist astrophotography DLSR or mirrorless camera on the market today.
+It was newly released at the end of 2019 but discontinued in 2021.

 Modifying a DSLR for astrophotography